 You can breathe easy knowing your phone is secure in the Mujjo case; with raised edges along your screen and rear cameras, your device will be cushioned from accidental drops and bumps.
 The full coverage of the leather material includes your buttons, yet this doesn’t hinder responsiveness, and aside from its soft exterior, your phone is also given the VIP treatment with a lining of Japanese microfiber.
 This case supports wireless charging, but unfortunately doesn’t come with MagSafe compatibility.

-Things to Consider Before Buying an iPhone Case
+Things to Consider Before Buying The Best iPhone Cases

 Needs and Wants